-- 3.2.1 collaborative work: A mode of collaboration between an ITU-T Question and a group in an organization aimed at producing one or more common (or technically-aligned) documents through close liaison, and in the case of common documents, through a synchronized approval (see Appendix II). - 3.2.2 common document: A document which is developed jointly by an ITU-T Question and a group in an organization.
+- 3.2.1 collaborative work: A mode of collaboration between an ITU-T Question and a group in an organization (or groups in multiple organizations) aimed at producing one or more common (or technically-aligned) documents through close liaison, and in the case of common documents, through a synchronized approval (see Appendix II). - 3.2.2 common document: A document which is developed jointly by an ITU-T Question and a group in an organization (or groups in multiple organizations).

-NOTE - A unique document is developed jointly by an ITU-T Question and an organization but it may be published with different cover pages, headers and footers, based on the publication rules of each organization (see clause 9).
+NOTE - A unique document is developed jointly by an ITU-T Question and one (or more) organizations but it may be published with different cover pages, headers and footers, based on the publication rules of each organization (see clause 9).

-- 3.2.3 common team: A working group composed of individuals working on an ITU-T Question and from a group in an organization aimed at producing one or more common (or technically-aligned) documents through common meetings, and in the case of common documents, through a synchronized approval (see Appendix III). - 3.2.4 technically-aligned documents: A pair of documents which are developed in close collaboration between an ITU-T Question and a group in an (external) organization, and whose text is technically aligned (but not identical).
+- 3.2.3 common team: A working group composed of individuals working on an ITU-T Question and from a group in an organization (or groups in multiple organizations) aimed at producing one or more common (or technically-aligned) documents through common meetings, and in the case of common documents, through a synchronized approval (see Appendix III). - 3.2.4 technically-aligned documents: A pair (or set) of documents which are developed in close collaboration between an ITU-T Question and a group in an organization (or groups in multiple organizations), and whose texts are technically aligned (but not identical).

-NOTE 1 - Implementation of one technically-aligned document may not hamper interoperability with the implementation of the other technically-aligned document.
+NOTE 1 - Implementation of one technically-aligned document may not hamper interoperability with the implementation of the other technically-aligned document(s).

 NOTE 2 - The document developed by the ITU-T Question follows the ITU-T publication rules (such as [Author's Guide]).
-The other document may follow the publication rules of the (external) organization.
+The other document may follow the publication rules of the (external) organization(s).